-Constitution of Greyhound Racing Tasmania
+Membership of Greyhound Racing Tasmania

-- 20. (1) The Council consists of 5 persons elected as prescribed. - (2) A member of the Council is elected for a 3-year term and, if eligible, may be elected for further terms. - (3) The members are to appoint a member as chairperson and another member as deputy chairperson. - (4) A member may nominate another member to be his or her proxy. - (5) Schedule 1 has effect in relation to the membership of the Council.
+- 16. (1) Greyhound Racing Tasmania consists of 5 persons elected as prescribed. - (2) A member of Greyhound Racing Tasmania is elected for a 3-year term and, if eligible, may be elected for further terms. - (3) The members are to appoint a member as chairperson and another member as deputy chairperson. - (4) A member may nominate another member to be his or her proxy.